TeamCOMPAS/COMPAS/CODE_OF_CONDUCT.md

 Dear colleagues:

-I want to take this opportunity to remind all of us (myself included) how important it is maintain the highest standards of respectful and tolerant behavior in our professional interactions.
+I want to take this opportunity to remind all of us (myself included) how important it is to maintain the highest standards of respectful and tolerant behavior in our professional interactions.

 We are fortunate that Team COMPAS is a diverse group, and we want to benefit